raipc/atsd-jdbc/README.md

 ## Database Tools

-On the other hand you can use an universal database manager like [DbVisualizer](https://www.dbvis.com) following appropriate user guide in order to create a custom driver based on JAR file from the link above.
+On the other hand you can use an universal database manager like [DbVisualizer](https://www.dbvis.com).
+Please follow their user guide to create a custom driver based on JAR file from the link above.

 ## JDBC URL

 A prefix of the JDBC driver is "jdbc:axibase:atsd:".
 Next, you should specify a URL where your ATSD instance is available.
 And if it is necessary you should specify some JDBC Connection Properties listed above.
-By combining all three segments together, you can get a full JDBC url and use it for getting connection.
+By combining all three segments together, you can get a full JDBC URL and use it to get a connection.

 ```
 Examples: